-How to Search for Inmates in South Dakota
+How to Perform South Dakota Inmate Lookup

 The state offers a South Dakota inmate search form where you can search using inmate prison ID or the name.
 Upon hitting submit, you will see a list of inmates.
 You can click on the ID of each one to see more details.
 The expanded details, however, are quite sparse and you will only view their name, age, race, gender, hair color, eye color, height, weight, alias, facility information, and their status.
 You can get a more complete report and full criminal history by using a South Dakota inmate records search online.

 South Dakota inmate search records are of paramount importance to the process of rehabilitation.
 Department of Corrections administrative staff fills out forms every day on each inmate and file them under their prison ID.
 Each inmate’s file will have every bit of information pertaining to him or her throughout their time in jail or prison.
 The paperwork trail starts with an arrest and RAP sheet and continues throughout parole as the inmate keeps scheduled visits with their parole officer.
 Jail records are shared among all law enforcement to keep everyone up to date and on the same page.

 South Dakota jail inmate search records are the paper trail that follows an inmate through the penal system.
 It begins with an arrest when charges are filed.
 Each inmate is assigned an ID, and then everything that happens afterward is documented and attached to that ID.
 South Dakota prison inmate search records are kept online and accessible by all branches of law enforcement to keep everyone informed of the same things.
 Prisoners often move around from facility to facility, and thus the need for strict documentation and jail records provide a trail so an inmate can be located quickly and easily at any time.